sukritishah15/DS-Algo-Point/README.md

 ## Maintainers for this project (Refer [this](MAINTAINERS.md) for Instructions specific to Maintainers)
 - Sukriti Shah - @sukritishah15

+### Past Maintainers for this project
+- Sukriti Shah - @sukritishah15
 - Aditi Khemka - @aditik03
 - Gunisha Chaturvedi - @gunisha30
 - Manan - @manan025